7 Rules for Effective Stand-Up Meetings

 In today’s drive to have the perfect company culture, meetings can fall under serious scrutiny.
 Surveys have repeatedly found that workers prefer fewer meetings, but doing business means getting together at least occasionally.

-How do you make this format work for your team?
+So how do you make this format work for your team?
 Here are seven tips to help you get started.

 1. Only meet when necessary